jugstalt/docs-gviewonline/en/source/setup/deploy.rst

 * **gView Server online URL:** A URL at which the *gView.Server* will be accessible.
   If you want to test the ``local`` profile and only run the programs locally, this is usually done through http://localhost:5050.
-  The advantage of setting this value here is that later, in the *gView.Web* app, an additional tile for accessing the *gView.Server* will be offered, which facilitates administration.
+  The advantage of setting this value here is that later, in the *gView.WebApps* app, an additional tile for accessing the *gView.Server* will be offered, which facilitates administration.
 Without this URL, only tiles for *gView.Carto* and *gView.Explorer* would be displayed.

 The next values we set are the **Admin User** and the Admin password.